aaryahjolia/dsa_competitive-coding/Arrays/Leetcode/3Sum.md

         if (n < 3) {
             return result;
         }
+        # Sort the given array
         sort(nums.begin(), nums.end());

         for (int i = 0; i < n - 2; i++) {
             if (nums[i] > 0) {
                 break;
             }
+            # Skip all duplicates from left
+            # num1Idx>0 ensures this check is made only from 2nd element onwards
             if (i > 0 && nums[i - 1] == nums[i]) {
                 continue;
             }